Star Canopus diving accident: Accident and recovery

 Prior to the accident, the wind-speed indicator was fluctuating between 15 and 20 knot.
-Standing alongside the Beryl platform, near where the Canopus would be commencing work, was the Haakon Magnus, a Norwegian semi-submersible, with her massive anchor chains extended.
+Standing alongside the Beryl platform, near where the Canopus would be commencing work, was the Haakon Magnus, a Norwegian semi-submersible platform, with her massive anchor chains extended.
 Kelly determined the weather was suitable for diving and, at 0240, he launched the bell with Tony Prangley and Michael Ward inside.

 At 0312, Ward locked out and found the pipe flange protruding from the wall of the platform base.
 Eight minutes later, Captain Forsyth called Kelly on the ship's intercom to alert him that a squall was approaching on the ship's radar.
 Kelly ordered Ward back to the bell where he sat for the next 40 minutes.
 At 0400 Ward was back on the job.
 Then, at 0545, the wind suddenly shifted directions and began blowing from the north at a speed of 40 knots, hitting the Canopus on her beam, and overpowering her dynamic positioning (DP) system.
 It was a sustained blow, the Contracts Manager would later testify:

 In dive control, Supervisor Kelly was at the control panel when an amber warning light and the 'Dive Alert' alarm were activated.
 Captain Forsyth's ordered the divers to return to the bell.
 Kelly relayed the message to Ward who stopped what he was doing and swam back to the bell.
 In the trunking he took off his helmet as Prangley stacked his umbilical.

 On the surface, the force of the wind had blown the Canopus sideways against the platform overhang, snapping off the ship's mast which came crashing down onto the deck.
 At the same time, the wind was driving the ship backwards towards the Haakon Magnus.
 Captain Forsyth quickly took the ship off DP and tried to swing the bow outboard to keep the vessel from grounding on the submerged pontoons of the Magnus.
 Then he pressed the 'Dive Abort' alarm and called dive control.

 In dive control, Kelly was waiting for Prangley and Ward to seal the bell when the red 'Dive Abort' indicator suddenly lit up.
 Captain Forsyth again contacted Kelly at the control panel, restating the need for the divers to return to the bell.
 But when Kelly called down to the bell, he discovered that Prangley was having difficulty pulling in Ward's umbilical; it was snagged on something outside the bell.
 He did not know on what, but now there was no way to shut the inside hatch until the umbilical was cleared.
 Ward wanted to lock out to fix the problem, but Kelly forbade him from doing so.
 Instead, he told Ward to throw the dive hat out of the bell, then pull in the umbilical.
 But when this was tried, the umbilical remained snagged.